akladyous/blogposts/posts/react-fiber.md

 introduction of React Fiber marks a significant milestone in React's evolution, paving the way for even more efficient and responsive applications.

-You can find my Jupyter Notebook for this on my Github.

 Thanks for reading ❤️